julienfdev/meercat-logging/README.md

 export type MeercatOptions = {
   name?: string;
-  logErrorDetails?: boolean; // default true
+  logErrorDetails?: boolean; // default true blacklisted?: string[]
 };

 ```

 `name` : Customize the logger name
 `logErrorDetails` : logs the query, body and user agent to the console when the request status >= 400. log level: debug
+`blacklisted` : a list of keywords, if the keyword is included in the req.baseUrl, the request won't be logged (can be used to prevent clutter)

 Example :
 ```